Recruit-CSIRT/odoriba/Readme.md

 ## Demo
 *this demo is captured by develop environment not except normal traffic filter.*
 So these IP addresses are just samples for demo.
-(realtimeDemo is damaged partially, I recommend to show via GoogleChrome if Demo doesn't work well.)
+(realtimeDemo is damaged partially, I recommend showing it via GoogleChrome if Demo doesn't work well.)

 **Launch Demo**
 ![launchDemo](https://github.com/Recruit-CSIRT/odoriba/blob/master/assets/odoriba_demo_1.gif)